-Today I am going to show you how to draw a dog.
-Even though the skeletons of dogs and cats are quite similar, especially in the simplified version I'll be drawing, it is good to remember that these animals move and look very different from each other.
+Today's tutorial will show you how to draw a dog.
+The skeletons of dogs and cats are quite similar, especially in the simplified version drawn here.
+But it's important to remember that these animals move differently and look very different from each other.

-In this tutorial I will guide you through the whole process of how to draw a dog.
-We’ll be sketching an anatomically correct portrait of a German Shepherd, starting with sketches and moving on to drawing the skeleton, muscles and fur.
-If you follow all the steps you should be able to draw any dog in no time.
+This tutorial will take you through the step-by-step process of how to draw a dog.
+We will be sketching an anatomically correct portrait of a German Shepherd.
+This will start with sketches and move on to drawing the skeleton, muscles and fur.
+By the end, you'll be drawing a dog with ease.
 For more advice, take a look at our roundup of tutorials exploring how to draw animals.

 01. Observe in quick sketches

 Many people – especially those who are new to art – disregard the sketching phase and consider it a waste of time.
 Often they will draw one or two sketches and call it a day.
 It's very easy to be tempted to speed up this stage.
 After all, details are much more fun to draw, aren't they?

 The problem is, if we’re too eager to get to the details, it's easy to ignore the overall anatomy.
 And trust me on this: beautifully rendered fur on a creature that only partially resembles a dog will impress no one.

 If you own a dog yourself, observe how they walk, run, jump, sit or lie down.
 You may think you know how they move, but you really won't until you consciously observe the animal.
 You can also google some photos of dogs and use them as reference to quickly sketch different poses.
 Try not to spend time on details – the sketching phase is not about that.

 Focusing on the skeleton is a key part of mastering how to draw a dog.
 Even though in the end no one is going to see it, it's essential to understand the skeleton and be able to draw it in proportion.
 As you become more proficient you may start drawing the skeleton more loosely or perhaps even be able to skip this step altogether because by then the proportions will be engraved in your memory.